jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``python3`` is the major version of python being used
   - ``-m`` is an option passed to python to run the given :ref:`module<ModuleNotFoundError>` as a script
-  - venv_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_ for making a `virtual environment`_ with a given name
-  - a `virtual environment`_ is a separate folder where packages that are dependencies of the project will be installed
+  - venv_ is a :ref:`module<ModuleNotFoundError>` from the `python standard library`_ for making a `virtual environment`_ with a given name.
+A `virtual environment`_ is a separate folder/directory where packages that are dependencies of the project will be installed
   - ``.venv`` is the standard name for `virtual environments <https://docs.python.org/3/glossary.html#term-virtual-environment>`_ in Python, you can use any name you like

 * I activate the `virtual environment`_ to use it ::

       source .venv/bin/activate

-  .. admonition:: If you are using Windows without `Windows Subsystem Linux`_ type this instead
+  .. admonition:: If you are using Windows without `Windows Subsystem Linux`_, type this

     .. code-block::